danielharrell/open-eyes-lect-2017-18/Open.md

 We can ask this question from another direction.
-For suppose the difference between true openness and mere openness were something like the difference between letting in and getting in.
+For suppose the difference between true openness and mere openness were like the difference between letting in and getting in.
 But how can we distinguish letting in from getting in, save in light of a power to keep certain things *out*, like corpses and suitors?
 The power, that is, to be closed?
-And even if this is also the power to be open, the exercise of it would seem to involve a choice that encompasses what we are open to, and in that sense encloses it, just as the parabola was enclosed in openness.
-This enclosure in the human case might be thought a boundary of recognition, that not only excludes what we keep out, but contains what we let in.
+And even if this is also the power to be open, the exercise of it would seem to involve a choice that encompasses what we are open to, and in that sense encloses it, just as the parabola was enclosed in openness. <!--Use this formulation later--> This enclosure in the human case might be thought a boundary of recognition, that not only excludes what we keep out, but contains what we let in.
 This boundary would also be what breaks in cases of